SAP-samples/teched2023-DT167/exercises/ex1/README.md

-## Exercise 1.2 Sub Exercise 2 Description
+## Exercise 1.2 SAP Cloud Identity Services as the Leading System for Users

 After completing these steps you will have...